The end of the Cold War, the rise of globalisation,

 As a respected middle power, Canada has a strategic advantage in championing a coherent international framework, capable of enforcing the rule of law and fostering democracy the international arena.
 Moreover, with the nation-state having lost its monopoly on foreign affairs, individual Canadians can do more than ever to save and improve the lives of people the world over.

-My work in civil diplomacy has centred on three areas: armed conflict resolution; defence of human rights; and political reform of global institutions.
+My work in civil diplomacy has centred on three areas: armed conflict resolution; defence of human rights; and combatting corruption.

-Democracy and Armed Conflict Resolution My work in peace and armed conflict resolution is both my profession and my calling.
-I am currently serving as a visiting professional and scholar at the University of Toronto's Massey College, which has afforded me a unique opportunity to blend theory and practice in my vocation.
+Democracy and Armed Conflict Resolution My work in peace and armed conflict resolution has been my profession and remains one of my callings.
+I also served as a visiting professional and scholar at the University of Toronto's Massey College, which afforded me a unique opportunity to blend theory and practice in this vocation.

 United Nations Children's Fund As the most vulnerable members of society, as the most innocent victims of the calamities that befall them, and as the best investment for social assets, children have the right of first call on the resources of nations.
 Because of this, I consider my voluntary service through UNICEF to be at the heart of my life's work.